VasanthKR17/Lip-color-cardiovascular-detection/README.md

 ---
 **Disclaimer:** *This application is exclusively designed as a preliminary screening and technological demonstration prototype.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.*
+## How It Works
+1. Detect face using MediaPipe FaceMesh
+2. Identify lip region using facial landmarks
+3. Extract lip color features (HSV/RGB)
+4. Analyze color intensity and patterns
+5. Classify into Normal or High Risk category

+## Results
+(Add screenshots here showing input image and output result)

+## Future Improvements
+- Improve dataset with real medical images
+- Implement deep learning model (CNN)
+- Add real-time webcam detection
+- Enhance accuracy with better feature extraction

+## Disclaimer
+This project is for educational and research purposes only.
+It is not intended for medical diagnosis.